John-Hennig/Subsy/docs/tutorial.md

 ﻿# Tutorial

-The subtitles file used in this tutorial can be downloaded [from this libraries source-code repo][reference], where they are part of the automated test suite.
-If we start the Python interpreter in the same folder as the downloaded file, those subtitles can be loaded like so:
+You can [download the subtitles file][reference] used in this tutorial from the library's source-code repository (where it is part of the automated test suite).
+If we start the Python interpreter in the same folder as the downloaded file, it can be loaded like so:
 ```python
 >>> import subsy
 >>> subtitles = subsy.load('reference.srt')